ghirish/aiAgent/calmail-ai-frontend/README.md

-# Calendar Copilot React Frontend
+# Cal mail AI React Frontend

-A modern, beautiful React frontend for the Calendar Copilot AI-powered calendar management system, built with shadcn/ui components and Tailwind CSS.
+A modern, beautiful React frontend for Cal mail AI - a Google Calendar & Gmail AI Agent that provides intelligent email scheduling and calendar management with a Teams-inspired interface, built with shadcn/ui components and Tailwind CSS.

 ## ✨ Features